 important, because without it the current master

-(server2:3312) will not be demoted and set as a slave of the
+(server2:3312) is not be demoted and set as a slave of the new

-The mysqlrpladmin utility will execute and display information about all required action to perform switchover.
-After completing the switchover process, an health report is displayed where it is possible to confirm the successful execution of the command and verify that the topology has changed as expected.
+The mysqlrpladmin utility executes and displays information about all required actions to perform switchover.
+After completing the switchover process, a health report is displayed that you can use to confirm the successful execution of the command and verify that the topology has changed as expected.

 An alternative set of steps could have been followed to